What should be included in holiday pay?

 - Where commission or overtime is to be included, how does the employer calculate how much to include?

 - Does the employee have to bring a claim within three months of the commission/ overtime not being included in holiday pay, or is it a longer period?
-(Clearly, the sensible thing for an employee to do is to bring the claim within three months, but it may be that in future employees will be able to go back further.)
+The sensible thing to do for an employee to do is to bring the claim within three months.
+It may be that in future employees will be able to go back further.

 Will Brexit make a difference?
 We do not think so, at least not for a long time.
 The UK is still a member of the EU and is therefore still subject to EU laws.
-Also, the Government has indicated that all European law will be imported into UK law whilst the government decides which EU laws to keep, so any change will be some way off.
+Also, the Government has indicated that all European law will be imported into UK law whilst the government decides which EU laws to keep.